ahmadsolehin/Simple-Ajax-Contact-Form-Using-jQuery-PHP/README.md

 <li> Have a look at the picture below, this is how our contact form going to look at the end.</li>

-<li> We will have input fields as shown below, you can later add-remove other fields as per requirements of your HTML form.
+<li> We will have input fields as shown below, you can later add-remove other fields as per requirements of your HTML form.</li>

+## Mark up

+Let’s start coding our contact page, we start by adding some input fields, you can review our code below.
+A regular contact page contains name, email, phone and message fields, you may add other fields like check-boxes, radio buttons and select-boxes as per your requirements for the contact form.